12 things to do at the Walter Sisulu Botanical Garden

 The Crocodile River winds through the gardens and is crossed by the Lion Bridge at one point.
 It is considered to be the source of the Crocodile River which flows into the Hartbeespoort Dam.

-8. Amphitheatre
+8. Visit the Amphitheatre

 Walter Sisulu Botanical Garden